 Let’s review a condensed version of what to expect from the visa process in the context of the U.S. consular processing route (as opposed to the adjustment of status route for certain eligible foreign nationals already in the U.S.).

 Step One: Submit a Petition

 The first step is filing a visa petition via USCIS Form I-130.
-The U.S. citizen or LPR files the petition, not the family member wanting a visa (applicant).
+The U.S. citizen or LPR files the petition, not the family member wanting a visa to immigrate (applicant).

 The petitioner will have to supply documents proving the family relationship is one that is legal and genuine.